SCHOOL GUIDE 2025-2026

 Planners and study guides

-In the lower years, teachers teach classes and guide students both individually and in groups.
-Your child will start working more and more independently.
-However, this does not mean that we leave your child to his or her own devices.
-Teachers provide study guides and planners that allow the student to work independently.
-Moreover, teachers have regular meetings with your child about development within their subject.
+In the lower school, teachers give lessons to the whole class and supervise pupils both individually and in groups.
+Your child will gradually learn to work more independently.
+However, this does not mean that we leave your child to their own devices.
+Teachers provide study guides and planners that enable pupils to work independently.

-In the upper school, teaching is more adapted to your child’s learning pace, learning style and interests in order to do more justice to the differences between pupils.
+In the upper school, teaching is more tailored to your child’s learning pace, learning style and interests in order to better accommodate the differences between pupils.
 Pupils can also work independently in the school’s media library.
-This school year, too, we will be working with ‘consultation hours’ in 3, 4, 5 and 6-(t)vwo/(t)havo/(t)mavo.
-During these consultation hours, pupils can receive extra explanation for the subjects physics, chemistry and mathematics.
-These consultation hours are held on Tuesday afternoons.

 Homework policy

-The homework policy comprises agreements between teachers and pupils on how to deal with studies and homework.
+The homework policy covers the agreements between teachers and pupils on how to approach studying and homework.
 The homework policy focuses on:

-• A good study attitude.
-In the first three academic years, your child will be guided in getting a good study attitude.
-If the study attitude is less good, we will discuss this with you;
+• A good attitude to studying.
+In the first three years, your child will be guided in developing a good attitude to studying.
+If their attitude to studying is less than ideal, we will discuss this with you.

 • Developing study skills within the subject lessons.

-Study skills are developed in the subject lessons.
-Certain study skills, such as learning words in other languages, are taught similarly in similar lessons.
+Study skills are developed in subject lessons.
+Certain study skills, such as learning words in other languages, are taught in a similar way in similar lessons.

-In class, students can often do some of the homework already.
-Teachers put homework and study planners in SOMtoday as much as possible.
-However, your child is responsible for noting homework in his or her own (digital) diary.
+Students can often complete part of their homework during class.
+Teachers enter homework and study planners into SOMtoday as much as possible.
+However, your child is responsible for noting down their homework in their own (digital) diary.